-1 I had a friend at the Vancouver Police 2 Department.
-He looked at her records, and he was horrified 3 at what he had found.
-I had been told that she was getting 4 ready to go out with this man.
-He asked me if I wanted to 5 know his name, and I said no. 6 And, I wish at the time that I did.
-7 Because, at that time, I told him no because I needed to 8 work on the aspect of forgiveness, that if I knew his name, 9 I would show up at his doorstep, and it wouldn't have 10 turned out very well, and I'm sure I wouldn't be a Justice 11 of the Peace today.
+I had a friend at the Vancouver Police 1 2 Department.
+He looked at her records, and he was horrified at what he had found.
+I had been told that she was getting 3 ready to go out with this man.
+He asked me if I wanted to 4 5 know his name, and I said no. And, I wish at the time that I did.
+6 Because, at that time, I told him no because I needed to 7 work on the aspect of forgiveness, that if I knew his name, 8 I would show up at his doorstep, and it wouldn't have 9 turned out very well, and I'm sure I wouldn't be a Justice 10 of the Peace today.
 My Irish side sometimes kicks in.
-12 Fast forward now, over 20 years later, I get 13 the police report and the who is missing, the name of the 14 fellow that said that it was an accident.
-He didn't mean 15 to.
-He had done it prior with her consent but, of course, 16 we only have his word to go on.
+11 Fast forward now, over 20 years later, I get 12 the police report and the who is missing, the name of the 13 14 fellow that said that it was an accident.
+He didn't mean to.
+He had done it prior with her consent but, of course, 15 we only have his word to go on.
 That aspect is missing.
-17 That part where they said he didn't mean to do it so they 18 let him go, that part is missing.
-19 I remember being told the story by my father 20 when I inquired when I was 15 about my mother, because I 21 wanted to know who I came from, who I was.
-Why was my skin 22 different from his?
-23 And, he told me the story of this man and 24 the subsequent the police having to break into the 25 apartment that, you know, because he felt bad.
-But, when he felt bad, he locked all the doors and windows behind him when he left, so that they actually had to break in to get to my mother who was in respiratory distress.
+16 17 That part where they said he didn't mean to do it so they let him go, that part is missing.
+18 I remember being told the story by my father 19 20 when I inquired when I was 15 about my mother, because I wanted to know who I came from, who I was.
+Why was my skin 21 different from his?
+22 And, he told me the story of this man and 23 he felt bad, he locked all the doors and windows behind him when he left, so that they actually had to break in to get to my mother who was in respiratory distress.